Refine Your Search

 “I am a licensed acupuncturist, Nationally Certified Chinese Herbalist, practicing in El Paso.
 I have 4 years of experience treating patients for a variety of illnesses including stress/anxiety, women's health, immune support, air borne/food allergies (using Chinese Medicine & NAET), alleviating cancer treatment side effects and other chronic/ acute ailments.
 I also have specialized experience treating Women's health from interning/working at Texas Center of Reproductive Acupuncture in Central Austin.
 I have knowledge from working with people in recovery from addiction at The Right Step in Spicewood, Texas.

 “Dr. Ferreira began her path in healthcare as a medical assistant and surgical assistant at Lovelace Hospital in 2000, while also earning her undergraduate degree from the University of New Mexico focusing on Biology and Chemistry.
 She then obtained her Master of Science from Southwest Acupuncture College in Albuquerque, NM, and is a practicing Doctor of Oriental Medicine in NM.
-Her private practice has offices in Albuquerque and Peralta, NM, for patients in Los Lunas, Bosque Farms, Belen, and Albuquerque's South Valley.
+Her private practice has offices in Albuquerque and Peralta, NM.
+Peralta is convenient for patients in Los Lunas, Bosque Farms, Belen, and Albuquerque's South Valley.

 “As a complementary approach to primary care I practice both modern medical acupuncture and Traditional Chinese Medicine to best address the indivdual needs of each patient.
 I provide effective natural health care and pain treatment with success and joy, since 1986.